Magdalena Jackiewicz

 Multiple Extension Protocols

-XMPP offers a lot of Extension Protocols (or XEPs) that define concrete functionalities of the chat application, making it a lot easier for developers to build chat applications.
+XMPP offers a lot of Extension Protocols (or XEPs) that define concrete functionalities of the chat application, making it easy for developers to build chat applications.

 Two types of encryption